Front Lines (novel): Plot

 Front Lines starts out in 1942 and war is raging in Europe, China, Southeast Asia and Northern Africa.
 Millions have died.

 In the USA, a court decision has made women eligible for service.
 So in Gedwell Falls, California Rio Richlin is deciding whether to enlist, as is Rainy Schulterman in New York City and Frangie Marr in Tulsa, Oklahoma.

 These three girls sign up to fight, each of them with dreams and aspirations.
-Each has her own reasons for volunteering: Rio fights to honour her dead sister, Rachel; Frangie needs money to support her family, as her father has not been able to work since he was injured; and Jewish Rainy wants to kill Germans and bring down Hitler.
+Each has her own reasons for volunteering: Rio fights to honor her dead sister, Rachel; Frangie needs money to support her family, as her father has not been able to work since he was injured; and Jewish Rainy wants to kill Germans and bring down Hitler.
 For the first time they leave behind their homes and families—to go to war.
 But not everyone believes that women should be on the front lines and they encounter resistance as well as encouragement.

 Front Lines tracks the girls through their different paths, Rio is literally on the front lines, Frangie is learning to be a medic and Rainy is training to be in an elite intelligence unit.
 While they all have wildly different backgrounds and are on seemingly separate paths, fate brings them together.